 - Awkward landings

 pain and swelling in the joint.
 After a couple of hours, the patient will have a large

-Treatment Options for ACL Reconstruction
+Treatment Options For ACL Reconstruction

 Recovery & Rehabilitation

 range of motion of the knee, strengthening the muscles, and maintaining mobility of the

 Physical therapy is crucial to the success of an ACL surgery, and the orthopaedic surgeon

 The patient may return to sports when there is no longer pain or swelling, and the full range

-ACL Reconstruction in New York City
+ACL Reconstruction In New York City